hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-dns-record admin domain.ua 42 192.18.22.43

-The function for changing DNS record.
+This function for changing DNS record.

 *******************************************************************